|Enroll | Register | Get Transcripts | Email | Online Tools|

 Frank Borba - Wide Receivers

-Frank Borba enters his fourth season as Delta’s Receiver Coach.
+Frank Borba has been the Delta’s Receiver Coach since 2009.
 A native of Escalon, he graduated from Escalon High School in 1997.
 His senior year he helped lead the Cougars to the 1996 Div.
 IV California State Football Championship.
 Coach Borba then attended Delta College, where he was the national leader in completions.
 He was named to the 1999 all state, and honorable mention all-American teams.

 After leaving Delta, Borba continued his education and playing career at Menlo College.
 While at Menlo, he was named to the all-west region team, and pre season all-American teams.
 He finished fourth in the nation for passing efficiency in 2003.
 He is the second leading passer in Menlo’s history.
 After his collegiate career, Frank played professionally for five years in the AF2, National Indoor Football League, and the United Indoor Football League.